Accessing Output#

 • the AnalysisData object returned by the snakemake interface returns XRootD remotes for the files, to make the integration easier.

 • When creating remote files, it is necessary to get a XRootD remote with the appropriate credentials (specify rw=True for the output).
-This is needed when using EOS tokens
+This is needed when using EOS tokens.

 Gitlab CI integration#